ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

     -   Within a single mouse interaction (i.e. drag-sizing without releasing mouse), if a cascade results in a column not adjacent to the divider being sized, then moving the mouse back in the opposite direction will "revert" the size made to the non-adjacent column.
     ![Column resizing](spec-images/tableColumnResize.gif)

--   Columns can be configured to not allow a user to interactively size them
-    -   The implicit behavior present based on the behaviors described above, is that in a sizing action that cascades to a column configured to not be resized is that the column won't be resized towards a minimum size, and the cascade will effectively "skip" this column.

 #### Table Sizing

 -   If a horizontal scrollbar is present, the act of growing the table will first take away the available scrollbar area, and once completely removed will begin to grow the columns proportionally.